stackitcloud/stackit-cli/docs/stackit_beta_network-area_delete.md

 ## stackit beta network-area delete

-Deletes a network area
+Deletes a STACKIT Network Area (SNA)

 ### Synopsis

-Deletes a network area in an organization.
+Deletes a STACKIT Network Area (SNA) in an organization.
+If the SNA is attached to any projects, the deletion will fail

 ```
 stackit beta network-area delete [flags]